brandur/org/drafts/postgres-queues.md

 ## Acknowledgements

-Many thanks to my colleague [Daniel Farina](https://twitter.com/danfarina) for postulating the original hypothesis suggesting the precise failure mechanic of QC and Que, and my colleague [Peter Geoghegan](https://twitter.com/geoghegan86) for verifying our findings with relation to Postgres and suggesting improvements.
+Many thanks to my colleague [Daniel Farina](https://twitter.com/danfarina) for postulating the original hypothesis suggesting the precise failure mechanic of QC and Que, and my colleague [Peter Geoghegan](https://twitter.com/geoghegan86) for verifying our findings with relation to Postgres and suggesting improvements for accuracy.

 <div class="divider-short"></div>